grafana/agent/docs/developer/release/publish-release-candidate.md

 8. Publish the release!

-9. Accounce the release in the Grafana Labs Community #agent channel
+9. Accounce the release in the Grafana Labs Community #agent channel.

     Example message: